compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 NCIt is a developed bioinformatic ontology that helps to create structure and overview out of a data bank for cancer research.

-ICO-D
-the current ICD-O is limited in its represen- tation of hierarchical concepts and does not easily trans- late to modern ontologies.
+ICO-D is a classification system for diseases.
+ICD-O is limited in its representation of hierarchical concepts.
+Translation to modern ontologies is complexer than for the others.

 UBERON